stubiedoobiedoo/pdf-omr-pmerge/README.md

 ## More stuff
 Please use this script for private use only, not commercial use.

-Dependencies: MidiSox (Perl); p2mp (PDFToMusic, pdftomusicpro-1.7.1d.0.run, included but must be executed, will add to /usr/bin automatically); pdftk (typically pre-installed)
+Thanks to dependencies: MidiSox (Perl, [readme](https://github.com/kaisubr/pdf-omr-pmerge/blob/master/MIDI-Perl-0.83/README)); p2mp (PDFToMusic, pdftomusicpro-1.7.1d.0.run, included but must be executed, will add to /usr/bin automatically); pdftk (typically pre-installed)

 Debug mode: Edit the first line of this file to: `#!/bin/bash -x`.
 You can also disable cleanup by removing the last few lines of this script.